ravn/rc700-sysgen/README.md

 # rc700-sysgen
 Recreating byte exact source for RC702 adapted SYSGEN.COM

-For backward compatibility the RC702 system had multiple formats on the 8" floppy disks.
+For backward compatibility the RC702 system had multiple densities on the 8" floppy disks.
 This in turn required the SYSGEN utility to be modified to handle this.

 Michael Ringgård mentions on http://www.jbox.dk/rc702/cpm.shtm that this was one of the sources he did not find when working on his RC702 emulator.

-At init time I checked in SYSGEN.ASM from http://www.cpm.z80.de/source.html http://www.cpm.z80.de/download/cpm2-plm.zip, and used IDA37FW to investigate SYSGEN.COM to get a rough disassembly of the code.
+At init time I checked in SYSGEN.ASM from http://www.cpm.z80.de/source.html http://www.cpm.z80.de/download/cpm2-plm.zip as SYSGEN.ORG, and used IDA37FW to investigate
+SYSGEN.COM to get a rough disassembly of the code.

 Use